ELC’s 2019 Back-to-School Guide for Pennsylvania Public School Students

-As students head back to school, the Education Law Center (“ELC”) has compiled a number of “Back-to-School” resources and reminders about new laws and policies that families and schools should be aware of this year.
+As students head back to school, Education Law Center (ELC) has compiled and updated a number of “Back-to-School” resources and reminders about laws and policies that families and schools should be aware of this year.

 - School Discipline